OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 The HTTP/REST server we use here is the one you find in the `common-utils` module.
-To minimize the footprint of the final application, all the static pages required by the web interface will be served from a single archive, as this feature is available from the HTTP Server we use here.
+To minimize the footprint of the final application, all the static pages required by the web interface will be served from a _**single archive**_, as this feature is available from the HTTP Server we use here.

 > Note:
 > The operations on a Serial Port would require `libRxTx`, and this dependency cannot be taken care of by Gradle.